nimakam/universal-identity-site/idea.md

 ### Universal

 One identity app, one collection of identities, one contact list, one privacy source for all your digital and internet activities.
+This means consumers have a lot less identity information they remember or keep track of.

+Universality also means that the same identity protocol operates accross majority of digital interactions and transactions.
+For application and service developers, this means being able to rely on one set of rules for interacting with people and systems, resulting in unlocking of innovation.

 ### Intuitive